 - You cannot give head lice to your pets or get it from your pets.

-- Head lice prefer clean hair; they are not a sign that someone is dirty.
+- Head lice prefer clean hair; they are not a sign that someone has poor hygiene.

 - Just because one person is infested in your household, it does not mean that all family members are infested.
 Be sure to perform a head check on every family member to treat those only affected.